MDavidHernandezP/OnlineStoreWebScraperAPI/README.md

 - **Mean of the request:** `Body`

-Using both [Postman](https://www.postman.com/downloads/) or [Thunder Client](https://www.thunderclient.com/), or even another tool to make request to an API, below the search bar from these ones, it must be some options with different kinds of options, you must select the one that says `Body`.
+Using both [Postman](https://www.postman.com/downloads/) or [Thunder Client](https://www.thunderclient.com/), or even another tool to make request to an API, below the search bar from these ones, it must be some different options, you must select the one that says `Body`.

 - **Request Format:** `JSON`